DalcqArnaud/HangmanGame/README.md

 # HangmanGame

-HangmanGame is a project to recreate the famous word game "Hangman" in which you have to found a word by guessing letters.
+HangmanGame is a project to recreate the famous word game "Hangman" in which you have to find a word by guessing letters.
 If you found all the letters of the word you win, if you take too much attemps you lose.

 ![Mobile format](./images/mobileFormat.PNG)